jattoh-octo/Landing-Zone-Construction-Kit/docs/reference/repository.md

 Configuration objects are stored in this repository directory hierarchy in the form of "literate" config files - markdown config files with YAML frontmatter.
-Most configuration files in a collie repository are `README.md` sitting at the root of their respective folder hierarchy.
+Most configuration files in a Orbit repository are `README.md` sitting at the root of their respective folder hierarchy.
 A markdown file with frontmatter generally looks like this:

 ```markdown